School

 A new lexicon of learning experiences and environments.

-We promote Creativity: but where is Meditation in our schools to teach students intuition?
-Where are Caves and Nests to encourage concentration?
-Where is the focus on Magic, to set sights higher than mere competence?
-Where are the Workshops to offer tools and skills in making?
-Where are the Safaris to promote empathy?
-When do we champion Subversion as a path to invention?
+You exalt Creativity: but have you considered Meditation to teach students intuition?
+Have you constructed Caves and Nests to encourage concentration?
+Do you focus on Magic, to set sights higher than mere competence?
+Do all of your teachers and students frequent your Workshops to engage with tools and making?
+Do you connect to your community with Safaris tthat promote empathy?
+How do you feel about Subversion as a path to invention?

-We exalt Curiosity: but where is Adventure to confront, body and mind, the unknown?
-Where are the Shrines and Media Arrays and Big Maps to inspire imagination and a sense of possibility?
-Where are the Quests to imbue questions with epic significance?
-Where are the Bullfights to show how questions tackle problems?
+You exalt Curiosity: but do you offer Adventures that confront, body and mind, the unknown?
+Does your school employ Shrines and Media Arrays and Big Maps to inspire imagination and a sense of possibility?
+Do you inspire Quests that imbue questions with epic, emotional significance?

-We emphasize Communication: but where are lessons in Conversation to teach students how to Listen?
-Where is the Speaker's Corner, to teach them to speak?
-Where is the focus on Storytelling, and where are the Campfires, to teach the power of authenticity and the ability to create meaning?
-Where are the experiences poignant enough to inspire Writing worth reading?
+You exalt Communication: but do you offer lessons in Conversation that teach students how to Listen?
+Do you have a Speaker's Corner, to teach them to speak?
+Do you support and encourage Storytelling, and employ Campfires, to teach the power of authenticity and the ability to create meaning?
+Do you regularly offer experiences poignant enough to inspire Writing worth reading?

-We focus on Critical Thinking: but where is Demolition, for lessons in shattering clichés?
-Where is dynamic Listening, to insure understanding?
-Where are the small Round Table conversations to challenge preconceptions?
-Where are the Puzzles, to teach endurance and a growth mindset?
-Where is the Market of ideas and resources to promote comparison and diversity?
-Where are the carefully managed challenges, the Races and Duels that promote Resilience, in order to thrive on critique?
+You exalt Critical Thinking: but do you support Demolition, for lessons in shattering clichés?
+Do you teach dynamic Listening, to insure understanding?
+Do you offer small Round Table conversations to challenge preconceptions?
+Is your school filled with Puzzles, to teach endurance and a growth mindset?
+Have you established a physical Market of ideas and resources to promote comparison and diversity?
+Do you carefully offer challenges, the Races and Duels that promote Resilience, and teach students to thrive on critique?

-The point is not that School is devoid entirely of these rich, emotional experiences: only that these experiences are few and far between.
-They should be the core of the enterprise.
-We need a place that doesn't glue students to a chair and doesn't attach teachers to a presentation wall.
+The point is not that School is devoid entirely of these rich, emotional experiences and environments: only that they too often seem few and far between.
+They could be the core of the enterprise.
+Imagine your school as a place that doesn't glue students to a chair and doesn't attach teachers to a presentation wall.

 The USA spends between $39.5 billion and $67 billion on school construction annually.
 The same outdated model is built everywhere in the world.